shmercer/writeAlizer/README.md

 This repository hosts code for an [R package](https://cran.r-project.org/) to apply research-based writing scoring models (see references below).
 In addition, this repository hosts documentation as an electronic supplement to published research articles in the [repository wiki](https://github.com/shmercer/writeAlizer/wiki).

-The writeAlizer R package (a) imports [ReaderBench](https://github.com/readerbench/readerbench-java), [Coh-Metrix](https://soletlab.asu.edu/coh-metrix/), and [GAMET](https://www.linguisticanalysistools.org/gamet.html) output files into R, (b) downloads existing predictive scoring models to the local machine, and (c) uses the predictive scoring models to generate predicted writing quality scores or Correct Word Sequences and Correct Minus Incorrect Word Sequences scores from the ReaderBench, Coh-Metrix, and/or GAMET files.
+The writeAlizer R package (a) imports [ReaderBench](https://github.com/readerbench/readerbench-java), [Coh-Metrix](https://soletlab.asu.edu/coh-metrix/), and [GAMET](https://www.linguisticanalysistools.org/gamet.html) output files into R, (b) downloads existing predictive scoring models to the local machine, and (c) uses the predictive scoring models to generate predicted writing quality scores from the ReaderBench or Coh-Metrix files, and generates Total Words Written, Words Spelled Correctly, Correct Word Sequences, and Correct Minus Incorrect Word Sequences scores from GAMET files.

 ### Versions
 The version history of writeAlizer is available in the package [NEWS.md](https://github.com/shmercer/writeAlizer/blob/master/NEWS.md) file.